 wanting to become a UU minister.
 It might also be useful to persons wanting to

-The author of this section and of most of the essays on this website, B.A.
-Robinson, joined the First Unitarian Congregation of Toronto in 1954 and has considered his religious affiliation to be UU ever since, although he has been inactive for many decades.
+The author of this section and of most of the essays on this web site, B.A.
+Robinson, joined the First Unitarian Congregation of Toronto in 1954 and and actively volunteered at the Kingston Unitarian Fellowship in Kingston, ON, Canada during the 1960's and later.
+He has considered his religious affiliation to be UU ever since, although he has been inactive in the church for decades.